contactandyc/another-c-library/12_red_black_tree.md

 2. The root is black.
 3. All leaves (NIL) are black.
 4. If a node is red, then both its children are black.
 5. Every path from a given node to any of its descendant NIL nodes contains the same number of black nodes.

 My additional rules for clarification which are based upon the first 5 rules.
 - If a node has one child, the child must be red
 - If a node has two children, one or both of the children can be red if the parent is black
-- If a node is red, it must have either two children which are black or no children at all.
+- If a node is red, it must have either two children who are black or no children at all.
 - The parent of a red node must be black
 - The black height of any leaf node must be the same (another way of stating 5)
-- A red black tree often will have many more black nodes than red nodes.
+- A red-black tree often will have many more black nodes than red nodes.
 This is okay and expected.
 The red node is an indication that the tree may be somehow out of balance.
 It is possible to have more red nodes than black nodes, but it isn't typical.
-- A red black tree has a worst case of a 2logN depth, but is likely to maintain a logN depth or be very close to it.
+- A red-black tree has a worst case of a 2logN depth but is likely to maintain a logN depth or be very close to it.

-The red black tree is balanced through rotations and changing colors which were discussed in [Balancing Binary Search Trees](11_balancing_binary_search_trees.md).
+The red-black tree is balanced through rotations and changing colors, which were discussed in [Balancing Binary Search Trees](11_balancing_binary_search_trees.md).
 Make sure the tree_operations tool is built from the last section if you want to follow along.

 ```bash
 cd $stla/illustrations/11_balancing_binary_search_trees/2_tree_operations